sophiay2/sophiay2.github.io/index.md

    As a tri-linguist in English, Mandarin, and German, I have a fluent control over communication skills.
 I tutored all three languages to peer students as well as core classes like Calculus and AP Computer Science A, and raised their grades by 20% on average.
 Employed by the two main troubleshooting platforms on campus, I developed a deep understanding to a diverse range of technological issues by faculty, staff, and students.
 Not only do I understand the technical stance behind products of a company, I know the business model and the logics to achieve PIE: Practical, Innovative, Efficient.

 ## Awards

+#### Power of You - Team Work - Procter & Gamble
+Awarded for Teamwork and for recruiting efforts on campus (speaking at Tech Talk on campus, etc.)

-Honors Presidents Scholar - University of Illinois at Urbana-Champaign
+#### Presidents Award Honors Scholar - University of Illinois at Urbana-Champaign
+Awarded to the highest achieving Presidents Award Scholars (~200 across all three campuses combined)

-James Scholar - College of Engineering - University of Illinois at Urbana-Champaign
+#### James Scholar - College of Engineering - University of Illinois at Urbana-Champaign

-[David Anderson Scholarship Award](https://it.engineering.illinois.edu/news/david-anderson-and-stephanie-ognar-honored-scholarships) - Engineering IT Shared Services - University of Illinois at Urbana-Champaign
+#### [David Anderson Scholarship Award](https://it.engineering.illinois.edu/news/david-anderson-and-stephanie-ognar-honored-scholarships) - Engineering IT Shared Services - University of Illinois at Urbana-Champaign
+Awarded to 1 student employee annually displaying persistence, dedication, and the pursuit of reliable, flexible IT service

-National AP Scholar
+#### National AP Scholar

-Top 3% High Honor Student- Hinsdale Central High School 2017
+#### Top 3% High Honor Student- Hinsdale Central High School 2017

-Illinois State Scholar 2017
+#### Illinois State Scholar 2017

-National Honors Society - 2016/2017
+#### National Honors Society - 2016/2017

-National German Exam Gold Medalist 2014
+#### National German Exam Gold Medalist 2014

-Student of the Quarter - Business Department - Hinsdale Central High School 2015
+#### Student of the Quarter - Business Department - Hinsdale Central High School 2015

-Red Devil Spirit Scholarship Award - Hinsdale Central High School 2017
+#### Red Devil Spirit Scholarship Award - Hinsdale Central High School 2017

 ## Interests
 I am interested in improving the efficiency of medical instruments and have done research in the meantime about how certain critical procedures are done, and how they may be innovatively improved.
 I trust that Computer Science will allow these changes to take place more immediately.
 I hold a philosophy in which I believe anything and everything has room for improvement, and it is our responsibility to find ways to continuously achieve higher.